 - You thoroughly wash and dry your feet when you shower or bathe.
 Odor, itch, and issues like athlete’s foot are caused by bacteria and fungal infections.
 The best way to fight these risks is soap, water, and a dry environment.
 If you’re washing your feet and drying them well (that means in between your toes too), then annoyances like this won’t get a foothold.

 - Your socks are made from breathable, non-irritating material.
-Here at Feetures, all of our socks in all of our styles are made of light, breathable, high-performance material.
+At Feetures, all of our socks in all of our styles are made of light, breathable, high-performance material.
 In other words, we’re part of the sock solution.

 The Benefits of Wearing Socks All Day